-This fruit is made of 96% water.
-As a result, this winter gourd is low in calories, fats, protein, and carbohydrates.
-Studies have also shown that this melon boasts a good amount of fiber, vitamin C, and antioxidants that help keep your bodily defenses against diseases in check.
-This gourd also carries other essential minerals like calcium, iron, magnesium, and zinc.
+For anyone who is keen on losing weight, be sure to add this fruit to your diet.
+Winter melon comprises 96% of water and is low in calories, fats, protein, and carbohydrates.
+Studies have also shown that this melon boasts a good amount of fiber, vitamin C, and antioxidants that may aid digestion and help protect the heart.
+This gourd also contains small amounts of other essential minerals like calcium, iron, magnesium, and zinc.

 Store It Whole in a Cool and Dry Place

 Like most fruits, you can store a whole winter melon.
 The best place to store your gourd is in a cool and dry place like a pantry or a closed cabinet.
 They should stay good for several months and even up to a year.